nebulaeonline/microauthd/README.md

 - Admin vs Auth API separation (dual-port, dual-key architecture)
 - CLI (`mad`) with full administrative control
 - One-time-use refresh tokens with revocation
-- Audit logging of nearly all privileged operations
+- Audit logging of all privileged operations
 - OOBE wizard that configures the full system and initial admin user
 - AOT-safe JSON serialization across all DTOs

 ### What Still Needs Work

+- Web-based management GUI is in progress (Razor Pages)
 - `mad` CLI still a WIP but has improved significantly
 - ~~Some minor inconsistencies in API response formatting~~ (APIs are now consistent)
 - Token usage metadata is stored but not yet used for token tracing